-These functions let you dive into your funnel to monitor and optimize it, turning leads into prospects into customers more efficiently.
+These functions let you dive into your funnel to monitor and optimize, turning leads into prospects into customers more efficiently.

-We’ll talk about task management and productivity in more detail later on, but that’s what all of this is building up to.
-Your contacts stay organized and your sales team knows exactly what the next step is for each prospect.
+We’ll discuss task management and productivity in more detail later, but that’s what all of this is building to.
+Your contacts stay organized, and your sales team knows exactly what to do next for each prospect.

-These might seem like small things, but the time saved adds up quickly.
+This might seem insignificant, but the time saved adds up quickly.
 Especially when you add features like email templates, bulk messaging, and automatic dialing.

-No matter how you contact your leads, your CRM system keeps a detailed record.
+No matter how you contact your leads, a CRM system keeps a detailed record.
 Every touchpoint is recorded.
-So when a sales rep hands off a lead, you don’t have to annoy that lead by asking all the same questions–all their interactions are right at your fingertips.
+Which means when a sales rep hands off a lead, you don’t have to annoy them by asking the same questions–all their interactions are right at your fingertips.

-That’s true whether you send an email or make a call directly from your CRM, from your web-based email account, a desktop app, or your mobile phone.
+That’s true whether you send an email or make a call directly from your CRM, a web-based email account, a desktop app, or your mobile phone.

-When you add automation into the mix, you start to really see the power of CRM software:
+When you add automation into the mix, you start to see the real power of CRM software.

-A 2017 study found that sales reps only spend 34% of their time actually selling.
-That’s an astonishingly low number.
+A 2017 study found sales reps only spend 34% of their time selling.
+That’s an astonishingly small amount of their time.
 Can you imagine if your developers only spent a third of their time developing?

 What were these reps doing with the rest of their time?
 They spent 17% of their time on data entry, 12% on scheduling meetings, 21% on writing emails, and a bunch of other tasks, including internal meetings and check-ins.

 Your salespeople should be selling.
-By automating 80% of what your salespeople spend their time on, you can help them get back to doing what they do best.
+By automating 80% of those tasks, you can help them get back to doing what they do best–selling.

-Here are some ways that people use marketing automation build into CRMs:
+Here are some ways that people use marketing automation built into CRMs: